webexpress-framework/WebExpress/doc/development_guide.md

 ```

 ## Setting page
-Setting page templates are used to administer the web applications.
-Settings pages must implement
+Setting page templates are utilized to manage and configure web applications.
+Each settings
-the `IPageSetting` interface.
+page is required to implement the `IPageSetting` interface.
+The following UML diagram
+illustrates the relationships and structures:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗